AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 ### Representation hiding/import/export

 See the discussion under [Application Programmer's view Import/Export](records/declared-overloaded-record-fields#import/export-and-representation-hiding)  and [No Mono Record Fields](records/declared-overloaded-record-fields/no-mono-record-fields).
 When import/exporting do we need to also export the Proxy_type?
-If not exported, update syntax cannot be desuggarred to use it.)
+If not exported, update syntax cannot be desugarred to use it.)

 See also the attached `DORF Prototype Importing 29Feb2012.lhs`, which selectively imports some fieldLabels, and declares local versions of others.
 This shows that within a single record decl: